Additional Roles Reimbursement Scheme (ARRS)

 Please note that the Training Hub is not linked into the ARRS workforce approvals or payment system or financial allocations.
 Please contact the NW London Workforce team as a point of contact for those – [email protected]

-Pitstop Foundation Level Diabetes Course -Open to ARRS Clinical Pharmacists, Paramedics and Physician Associates
+Pitstop Foundation Level Diabetes Course – Open to some Clinical ARRS roles

-After the initial scoping and allocations for this piece of work, this is now open to any ARRS clinical staff including Pharmacists, Paramedics, Physician Associate, Pharmacy Technician, Nurse Associate & Advanced Clinical Practitioners.
+After the initial scoping and allocations for this piece of work, this is now open to any ARRS clinical staff including Pharmacists, Paramedics, Physician Associate, Pharmacy Technician, Nurse Associate, Dietitians & Advanced Clinical Practitioners.
 Please submit the details requested below to obtain a code.
-This 3-day multidisciplinary diabetes foundation course focuses on the core diabetes services…
+If you are a GPN, Practice Nurse or any other nurse…

 The NW London training hub has decided to support further new recruitment with these 3 Personalised Care roles via the ARRS routes within PCNs by funding a DES required PCI coaching course – either the 2 day or 4 day course dependant on the role.
-All staff details who are recruited and require this course…
+If you have any questions about this training please contact…